 Point to consider How will your community respond?
-ONSET Has each community member been informed?
+Onset Has each community member been informed?
 Are the radios secured?
 Has the alarm sounded?
 Are water sources and valuable assets secured?
 Have water monitors been informed?
-All relevant government agencies and committees are informed of drought situation Inform community of drought situation Activate water monitors Release advisories on water conservation to public Health advisories on proper water treatment to prevent sickness common during drought Release advisories on Supplies for boiling water for community members who need them Deployment of RO units IMPACT What are the points of impact?
+All relevant government agencies and committees informed of drought situation Inform community of drought situation Activate water monitors Release advisories on water conservation to public Health advisories on proper water treatment to prevent sickness common during drought Supplies for boiling water for community members who need them Deployment of Reverse Osmosis (RO) units Impact What are the points of impact?
 Are there any medical emergencies to attend to?
+What are the states of the physical structures?
 What are the immediate needs?
 What is the community's access to food/water?
 How much?
 How many?
 Have a you completed an Initial Disaster Assessment form?
 See Annex D Monitor levels of water and adjust water conservation announcements as needed Monitor population for possible outbreaks of sicknesses resulting from lack of water Release advisories on potential fire hazards to community and especially vulnerable areas Put Rescue Team/Police on watch for possible fire outbreaks Continue operations of RO Units for relief until no longer needed